AbhayShaw0301/FlixGpt/README.md

 - BugFix: If user not logged in redirect /browse to login page and vice versa.
 - Unsubscribe to the onauthStateChange callback
 - Added hardcoded values to constant file
+- Get Data from API call
+- Created movieSlice and Custom Hook for best practice

 # Features